IFC Viewer for SharePoint architecture and data protection

 - (Optional) User e-mail address (only if required for login/support)

-- Anonymised usage and analytics data, e.g.:
+- Anonymized usage and analytics data, e.g.:

 - function usage counters,